Batata Vada Recipe (Aloo Vada)

 Fry Batata Vada

-14. Heat oil in a kadai on a medium heat.
+13. Heat oil in a kadai on a medium heat.
 Do not use very less oil.
-Check if the oil is hot enough by dropping a small portion of batter.
+Test if the oil is hot enough by dropping little batter to the hot oil.
 It has to sizzle and rise to the surface.
+Ifit sinks it means the oil is not hot yet.
+When the oil is hot enough, drop a ball in the batter.
+Coat it well with batter with a spoon or with your fingers.

 Serve batata vada hot with green chutney or flatten it and sandwich in a chutney smeared pav, with some fried green chilies on the side.
 You can serve these with this Green chutney or coconut chutney.